 and to lock up the room, leaving the key in trust to Mr. Curran, who protested to God, he never was so shocked, that his head hung heavy on his shoulders, and his heart was sunk within him, on entering with the company into the room, and finding that the cats had actually eaten each other up, save some little bits of tails which were scattered round the room.
 The Irish part of the company saw the drift, ridicule, and impossibility of the narrative, and laughed immoderately, while the English part yawned and laughed, seeing others laugh, and sought relief in each other’s countenances.

-Unfortunately, in the course of the 19th century, several persons took leave of their common sense and made up theories purporting to give rational, historical origins to the idiom.
+Unfortunately, in the course of the 19th century, several persons, taking leave of their common sense, made up theories purporting to give rational, historical origins to the idiom.

 The less absurd of those later rationalisations was put forward by a certain John G. A. Prim, from Kilkenny, in Notes and Queries of 29th June 1850: